 This Buyer’s Guide is not a marketing or sales tool.
 Our goal is to help you determine what parameters to focus on while you are doing research on your PEMF purchase decision.

-1. Do your research
+1. Do your PEMF research

 - If the person you are purchasing from is a reseller, do they have a solid relationship with the importer or manufacturer of the unit they are selling?

 Service should be one of the most important factors in your purchasing decision.
 Make sure you purchase from someone accessible – especially after the money-back guarantee or warranty runs out.

 In our experience, the most reputable products come with money-back guarantees.
 In addition, the factory warranty on these systems is important.
-PEMF units are electrical devices, and can have problems just like any other electrical equipment.
+PEMF units are electrical devices and can have problems just like any other electrical equipment.
 Find out where you will send the unit if you do have a problem, and ask about expected turnaround times for repairs, as some systems have to be shipped back to the manufacturer overseas, meaning it could take months for your unit to be returned.
 Find out if the party you’re buying from has a repair service in the US.

 2. Beware of Biased Marketing

-There is no best device, but there is probably a best unit for you.
+- There is no best device, but there is probably a best unit for you.

-You should be wary of anyone who tells you the unit they are selling is ‘the best’, especially if they tell you that before knowing what health conditions you wish to address.
+- You should be wary of anyone who tells you the unit they are selling is ‘the best’, especially if they tell you that before knowing what health conditions you wish to address.

 Additionally, product comparisons are often misleading because they are not true assessments, but marketing tools.
-In these circumstances, a reseller/dealer or marketer has created a table comparing and contrasting systems, but it has already been pre-determined that the unit they represent is the ‘best’ or ‘most complete.’
+In these circumstances, a reseller, dealer, or marketer has created a table comparing and contrasting systems, but it has already been pre-determined that the unit they represent is the ‘best’ or ‘most complete.’
 Look for fair comparisons, a rarity in this industry where most dealers and companies represent the units of only one manufacturer.

-3. Know Your Frequencies
+3. Frequencies versus Intensities

 Some companies promote that their products only have ‘earth-based frequencies’ which range from 1-32Hz.
-While this may be ideal for some health conditions, there are some that will likely not budge unless presented with a higher frequency, or a combination of frequencies.
+While this may be ideal for some health conditions, there are some conditions that will likely not budge unless presented with a higher frequency, or a combination of frequencies.
 There are FDA-approbved systems that produce frequencies tens of thousands of times higher than those ‘earth-based frequencies.’
 A general rule of thumb is that chronic problems will respond better to higher frequencies, and acute problems will respond better to lower frequencies.
-But even this is not absolute.Available frequencies are one of the most important things to take into consideration when purchasing a PEMF unit.
+But even this is not absolute.
+Frequencies available in a PEMF system are one of the most important things to take into consideration when purchasing a PEMF unit.
 Your reseller should be knowledgeable enough to explain the difference between frequencies, and guide you toward the right system for your needs.

-Similar to frequencies, different intensities are used to treat different health conditions.
+Like frequencies, different intensities are used to treat different health conditions.
 First, know that the overwhelming majority of PEMF systems on the market are considered very low-intensity.
 Perhaps comparatively there are higher-intensity units, but they would not be considered high-intensity in the broad sense of magnetic field strength.
 An MRI machine, for example, produces a truly high-intensity magnetic field—between 10,000 and 30,000 Gauss—and we know them to be safe when operated properly.
-PEMF systems, in contrast, tend to top out at about the 2,000 Gauss range.
-Many do not reach even 1 Gauss in intensity, and can still be very effective in the right circumstances.
+PEMF systems, in contrast, tend to top out at about the 10,000 Gauss range.
+Many do not reach even 1 Gauss in intensity, and can still be effective in the right circumstances.

 A good rule of thumb here is that the deeper the problem is in the body, or the more tightly-packed the tissues in the affected area are, the higher intensities you will need to see results in a reasonable amount of time.
 Now, a magnetic field will pass completely through the body, whether it is high or low intensity.
 The difference is the amount of charge the field will produce in your tissues as it is passing through the body.
 Higher intensity fields produce greater charge, thereby causing greater and more rapid change.

 Additionally, condition-based programs (which have names like “Circulation,” “Relaxation,” or “Vital”) can be used to mimic where your brain would or should be at a given time of day.
-As long as you know what frequencies your system produces, you can choose the correct program for your needs, regardless of what time of day you are doing treatment.
+If you know what frequencies your PEMF system produces, you can choose the correct program for your needs – regardless of what time of day you are doing treatment.

-7. Accessory Options
+6. Accessory Options

+Be cautious of purchasing a unit based solely upon the accessory options.
 Accessories for your PEMF unit tend to be limited to full-body systems.
 Depending on what you wish to treat, accessories can be either useful or unnecessary.
 Devices that have the option for sound and light machines, for instance, can be very helpful if your intention is to meditate or enhance relaxation.

 Polarity has little to no bearing on pulsed electromagnetic fields.
 Dealers and resellers who make a big deal about their magnetic system switching polarity do not understand the fundamental basics of magnetic science.

 The concept of polarity is taken from the convention used to describe the Earth’s poles as North and South.
 This is confusing because there are actually two types of poles on earth – magnetic and geographic—and they are not situated in the same place.
 The geographic North Pole is a magnetic South Pole.
-It’s easy to see why confusion exists, so to avoid uncertainty, scientists and engineers use the terms ‘positive’ and ‘negative’ instead of ‘North’ and ‘South.’
-Switching polarity in a PEMF system simply means that the system is going to be changing direction in which the magnetic field pulses, and therefore has nothing to do with a north or south orientation.
+It’s easy to see why confusion exists, so, to avoid uncertainty, scientists and engineers use the terms ‘positive’ and ‘negative’ instead of ‘North’ and ‘South.’
+Switching polarity in a PEMF system simply means that the system is going to be changing the direction in which the magnetic field pulses, and therefore has nothing to do with a north or south orientation.

 But here’s the real kicker: unlike electricity, magnetic fields have no charge.
 Therefore, the terms positive and negative carry little to no meaning for magnetic fields.
 Gauss’s law of magnetism tells us that there are no magnetic charges.
 Instead, magnetic field lines neither begin nor end, but make loops or extend to infinity and back.
 One pole is not relaxing while another is stimulating.
 There is no good, reputable scientific research to support a separate action for each pole.
 Do not let polarity be a deciding factor in your selection of a PEMF system.

-9. PEMF Systems & FDA
+8. PEMF Systems & FDA

-Try before you buy.
+9. Rental Options – Try before you buy

-PEMF systems have an exceptional price-per-day value.
+10. Value $$ – PEMF systems have an exceptional price-per-day value

+What you are paying for is quality construction and quality service.
+These things are equally important.
+Often, people make purchasing decisions based on affordability, so the best PEMF system for their needs may not be available to them.
 In this case, it will likely take longer for benefit to be achieved, resulting in increased frustration because needs may not be met as expected.
 Patience will be required in these circumstances, and greater value should then be placed on the amount of support your reseller or dealer is able to provide you.